Ditch the tropical vacation; join our Epic adventure to K2 Base Camp this summer!

 We will be staying in a mix of 3-star hotels, Hacienda-style guesthouses, and mountain huts during the climb plus a few nights in tents when we attempt Chimborazo.
 In Quito, we will be staying within walking distance of many shops, restaurants, and bars.
 A nice breakfast is included at every hotel stay.
 Hotels have been carefully selected to ensure we get a good night’s rest at every stop on our journey!

-For Cayambe and Cotopaxi, we will be staying at beautifully located basic, but comfortable mountain huts located along the climbing route and will be launching our summit attempts directly from the hut.
+For Cotopaxi, we will be staying at a beautifully located basic, but comfortable mountain huts located along the climbing route and will be launching our summit attempts directly from the hut.
 For Chimborazo, we stay at one high camp, the night before our summit push.

-You are not required to carry your full bag with all your gear for any large trekking distances throughout this trip.
+You are not required to carry your full bag with all your gear for any large distances while hiking or climbing on this volcano tour of Ecuador.
 Most of the time, our gear is transported via jeep directly to that nights’ accommodation.

 Porters will present on the ascent to Chimborazo High Camp and guests will only have to carry personal gear in a daypack on this day.